The Most Expensive Comment in Internet History?

 I think what happened was this: The article comes out, and it is a rude awakening for a private person.
 The article was legal, but it was also tasteless and deliberately insensitive.
 But what Peter reacts to the most is the comment on the bottom, which was written by Denton.
 [The comment is one sentence long: “The only thing that’s strange about Thiel’s sexuality: why on earth was he so paranoid about its discovery for so long?”]
 He thought Denton was implying that Peter had psychological problems.
 When you read the comment it doesn’t feel that way.
 But Thiel thought, here is the publisher of a media outlet, not just a blogger, going after me.
 That blog post felt like the first article in years of negative Gawker coverage against Thiel.

 Thompson: Since Thiel’s war on Gawker bankrupted the company, that’s probably the most expensive internet comment in world history.
-I was really struck by your reporting that Thiel went around calling Gawker “the MTBO,” which stood for “Manhattan-Based Terrorist Organization.”
+I was really struck by your reporting that Thiel went around calling Gawker “the MBTO,” which stood for “Manhattan-Based Terrorist Organization.”
 Why did he feel terrorized?

 Holiday: I think there is an element of unpredictability to it.
 Most of the media plays by certain rules.
 But Gawker wrote its own rules, and that scared certain powerful people.
 Outing was more or less off limits for most news outlets.
 So I think what kept Thiel and people like him up at night was: If they can out me, then what’s next?
 Will they publish a harmful rumor?
 Even a false rumor?